 Fasting every other day.
 On one hand, this can produce a lot of results.
 Then again, it’s hard for most people and it will be hard to promote good exercise on this platform.
 Of course, fasting without the exercise cuts the spectrum of possibilities.

 - Alternate days of eating with days of fasting

 - Some versions of this diet allow you to have 500 calories equivalent meals in either 1 or 2 meals.
 This is not a lot of food at all.

 This is a strict diet, which means you will often go to sleep hungry.
-I can see it affect negativity on gut health with most people diets not being prioritized for prebiotics.
-I don’t like that it doesn’t really promote exercise which is a big missed opportunity as fasting creates optimal conditions to improve metabolic responses in training.
-Instead this seems to be focused on diet only and calories approaches which I do not approve of.
+I can see it working against you.
+First, on gut health as most people aren’t dieting in a way that includes prebiotics.
+I don’t like that it doesn’t promote exercise which is a big missed opportunity.
+Fasting creates optimal conditions to improve metabolic responses in training.
+Instead this seems to be a diet only, calories based approach which I do not approve of.

 The Warrior Diet – 20:4

 This is a primal approach by Ori Hofmekler.
-Basically, it revolves around a longer fasted state of around 20 hours and smaller feeding window of around 4 hours.
+It revolves around a longer fasted state of around 20 hours and smaller feeding window of around 4 hours.

-This diet isn’t strictly intermittent fasting but it does give the body some of the benefits as if you stick to that diet, you likely won’t feel hungry and end up fasting for a few hours between bites.
-It’s an interesting approach but sadly, it can not produce the exact same benefits from prolonged fasting, such as increased weight loss.
+This diet is not a form of intermittent fasting.
+Can you guess what some of the benefits of sticking to it?
+Well, you likely won’t feel hungry and end up fasting for a few hours between bites.
+It’s an interesting approach but can not produce the exact same benefits.
+Benefits such as increased weight loss are beyond this approach.

 Non Structured (meal skipping)

 This is not a bad approach, but it lacks structure and results will vary to a large amount.
 Some people will use it well, others will abuse it well.